YousefOnWeb/HurghadaGrandAquarium/README.md

 1. Project size: 3.1 MB

-2. Used: HTML, CSS, Raw JS (no jquery)
+2. Used: HTML, CSS, Raw JS

 ### Notes:
 1. Items in navigation bar are dynamically generated from the page sections